How to Get Unmanned?

 While unmanned aerial (UAV) and ground vehicles (UGV) are already well developed and major players established, technologies continue emerging on the S-curve.
 Robot and drone manufacturers naturally focus on developing manoeuvrability, range and ability to carry payload.
 Sensor manufacturers however, race on getting their products compatible with these vehicles.

 The first week of February 2022 was an opportunity for me to speak with our distributors in the US, face-to-face.
-Environics was hosting its annual Partner Days in Daytona, FL and unmanned vehicles was the topic of the day.
+Bertin Environics was hosting its annual Partner Days in Daytona, FL and unmanned vehicles was the topic of the day.
 A good number of distributors put their heads together in a workshop to discuss product compatibility, cost expectation and benefits of unmanned detection.

 Compatibility